Life as Opera

 From Lola Montez to Mata Hari

 Once upon a time, in Starnberg near Munich, Richard Wagner was working on pre-production for his groundbreaking new opera Tristan and Isolde.
 The year was 1865.
 Across Europe, in Paris, Georges Bizet was on a train to the nearby village of Le Vésinet.
 Unlike Bizet, Wagner was feeling very self-satisfied.
-His moody opera had been completed five years earlier and still it had not been performed anywhere.
-But at last an invitation had arrived, from King Ludwig II of Bavaria – Ludwig was a huge Wagner fan – summoning him to Munich to mount the kind of extravaganza that Wagner always intended for this opera.
+His moody opera had been completed five years earlier and still it had not been performed anywhere, but at last an invitation had arrived, from King Ludwig II of Bavaria – Ludwig was a huge Wagner fan – summoning him to Munich to mount the kind of extravaganza that Wagner always intended for this opera.

 Wagner was single again; his wife had left him for good this time.
 Life now was to be lived in a state of perpetual crisis.
 He was broke, of course, and he knew he was not welcome in most of the great cities of Europe.
 But things were looking up.
 As he prepared the opera for rehearsals, he recalled how the adventuress Lola Montez had careened around Europe 20 years earlier, before she too had settled in Bavaria.
-Lola crept into his thoughts often these days.
+Lola often crept into his thoughts these days.
 She was only four years in the grave and the strange connection between them haunted him.
 Wagner was well on his way to becoming the celebrated composer whose music would dominate the late 19th century world, while Lola Montez never would be heard of again.
 But there had been strong and ironic resemblances between them.

-Their careers had been launched at the same time -- Wagner’s with a successful performance of Rienzi in Dresden in 1842 and Lola’s with a Spanish routine during intermission in The Barber of Seville on the London stage in 1843.
+Their careers had been launched at the same time –Wagner’s with a successful performance of Rienzi in Dresden in 1842 and Lola’s with a Spanish routine during intermission in The Barber of Seville on the London stage in 1843.
 As they both became better known, they moved in the same fashionable crowd and Wagner began monitoring Lola’s progress.
 Inevitably, they collided one day in Dresden, whereupon he sized up his doppelganger.
-Lola was in the company of Franz Liszt -- we only have her word for it – after a series of whirlwind marriages and affairs in India, London, Paris, Warsaw and St. Petersburg.
+Lola was in the company of Franz Liszt – we only have her word for it – after a series of whirlwind marriages and affairs in India, London, Paris, Warsaw and St. Petersburg.
 She hardly noticed Wagner of course and he resented it.
-The genteel set seemed entertained by Lola, who had so little respect for the niceties of polite society -- a cynicism she kept all her life, even as she enjoyed its decadence.
+The genteel set seemed entertained by Lola, who had so little respect for the niceties of polite society – a cynicism she kept all her life, even as she enjoyed its decadence.
 Wagner knew she was never really accepted by them; dancers were forever on the borderline.
 But it seemed to make no difference!
 She was uniformly roasted in the press (when they weren’t being paid off) and audiences booed and hissed most places she went, yet this did not dent her ability to draw a crowd.
 Far from it, for her appeal lay in the “tease” whereby the audience was incited to participate and react, in the venerable tradition of music hall and pantomime.
 Frequently she became the main draw!

 Wagner found this irritating.
 Her kitsch dance routines with the castanets and fans and extravagant costumes were the embodiment of everything that was wrong with contemporary opera.
 She was a lower-class tramp with a mean temper, and though she wore great clothes (something he appreciated), he could not understand her popularity.
 He had not been surprised when Liszt dumped her in Paris.
 Perversely though, after an initial fiasco, Lola had been embraced enthusiastically by the Parisians and she stayed on to enjoy it.
 Wagner was envious.
 Paris was the most fashionable place to be and being popular there meant something.
 But after a duel resulted in the death of her lover, she was obliged to leave Paris in a hurry, and so she had come to Bavaria.
 A story not unlike Wagner’s as he fled from his creditors, one city after another.